yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 ## Current tablet splitting limitations

-Presplitting tablets and automatic tablet splitting are in beta in YugabyteDB.
+Presplitting tablets and automatic tablet splitting ([work-in-progress]()] are in beta in YugabyteDB.
 Here are known limitations that are planned to be resolved in the next releases:

 * Presplit tablets remain in the system forever and are not deleted from the disk.
 * There is no upper bound on the number of tablets for the table when automatic tablet splitting is enabled.
-* During tablet splitting, client application can get an error from the driver and will need to retry the request.
+* During tablet splitting, client applications can get an error from the driver and need to retry the request.
 * If tablet splitting occurs during an ongoing distributed transaction, it could be aborted and need to be retried.
-Tablets created as a result of tablet splitting might be split later than they reach size threshold, because splitting of not yet fully compacted tablets is not yet implemented.
+* Because splitting of tablets that are not completely compacted is not yet implemented, tablets created by tablet splitting might be split after they reach the specified size threshold.
-Colocated tables could not be split.
+* Colocated tables cannot be split.